simongoricar/FRI-IOI_LPP-bus-visualization/README.md

 - After the program exits successfully, you'll find the "recordings" in the configured output directory.
   Copy the `route-details-*` and `station-details-*` bare files to `visualization/public/data` (create the directory if needed).

-### 1.2 Download required assets
+### 1.2 Download other required assets
-Download the Roboto font from [here](https://fonts.google.com/specimen/Roboto) into the `visualization/public/fonts/Roboto` directory
+Download the Roboto font family from [here](https://fonts.google.com/specimen/Roboto) and extract the files into the `visualization/public/fonts/Roboto` directory.
-(the file `visualization/public/fonts/Roboto/Roboto-Regular.ttf` should now exist, among others).
+The file `visualization/public/fonts/Roboto/Roboto-Regular.ttf`, among other variants, should now exist.

 ### 1.3 Configure the available data files and map API keys
 Inside the `visualization/src` directory, copy the `data.TEMPLATE.ts` to `data.ts` and fill out the filenames of the available